GoogleCloudPlatform/datashare-toolkit/frontend/README.md

 ## <a name="prereqs">Prerequisites</a>
-These are the prerequisites for the BQDS Frontend UI Development
+These are the prerequisites for the CDS Frontend UI Development

 ### <a name="setup_backend">Setup Backend API</a>